AhmedIbrahimAbdellatif/RealTimeApp-AspNetCore-SignalR/README.md

 ### Simple Description of Project Architecture

-- I created a hub does the following
+- I created a hub that does the following
   - Notifies all clients with newly created/terminated connections
   - Has a method for joining groups
   - Has methods for sending messages to all clients, the client that called the hub method, a certain group